How to use a different terminal on macOS

-If you want a different terminal application to be used when using the Multipass system menu icon, you need to tell macOS to use it for the
+If you want a different terminal application to be used by the Multipass system menu icon, you need to tell macOS to use that terminal for the

 $ mdls /Applications/iTerm.app/ | grep BundleIdentifier kMDItemCFBundleIdentifier = "com.googlecode.iterm2"

 And make it the default for script files using

 .command extension and find it in Finder.
 Select the file and press

 ⌘I. You should be presented with an information pane like this:

 Expand the “Open with:” section, select your preferred terminal application and click on “Change All…”.

 Last updated 2 days ago.